fenago/apache-solr/lab_guides/Lab_7.md

 implementation of the suggester, we need to consider these two things:

--   It must be very fast as we need to display suggestions on the user\'s characters type
+-  It must be very fast as we need to display suggestions on the user's characters type
 -  The suggestions should be ranked and ordered by term frequency

 To configure any suggester, `SuggestComponent` needs to be